ccsc-tools/TSInet-irradiance-reconstruction/ReadME.txt

  tsinet_utils.py         - utilities program used by the test and training programs.

 Running a Test/Reconstruction Task:
-1. To run a test/reconstruction, you should use the existing data sets from the "test_dataî directory. tsinet_test.py is used to run the test/reconstruction.
+1. To run a test/reconstruction, you should use the existing data sets from the "test_data‚Äù directory. tsinet_test.py is used to run the test/reconstruction.
 Type: python tsinet_test.py -h will show you the available options as follows:
 	usage: tsinet_reconstructor.py [-h] -n DATASET_NAME [-r RESULT_FILE_NAME] [-e EPOCHS] [-z NUMBER_OF_DAYS] [-k K_STEPS] [-l VERBOSE]